EnriqueRivera/check-status-handler-dotnet/README.md

 ## Install
 * Add GammapartnersWebsiteStatus.dll as reference on your web application.
-* Add CheckWebsiteStatusHandler.ashx on your web application.
+* Add CheckWebsiteStatusHandler.ashx on the root path.
-* Create a new file called "status.config".
+* Create a new file called "status.config" on the root path.

 ## Getting Started
 * Install Check Website Status .NET